-- a severance payment equal to 12 months of Dr. Friedman's then-current base salary and target bonus, payable (i) in a lump sum for a Qualifying Separation, if such Qualifying Separation occurs following a change of control of our company and (ii) in 12 equal monthly payments if such Qualifying Separation does not occur following a change of control of our company; - full vesting of restricted stock and stock options held by Dr. Friedman if a Qualifying Separation occurs following a change of control of our company; and - · reimbursement of continuation of medical benefits for 12 months following a Qualifying Separation.
+- a severance payment equal to 12 months of Dr. Friedman's then-current base salary and target bonus, payable (i) in a lump sum if the Qualifying Separation occurs following a change of control of our company, or (ii) in 12 equal monthly payments if the Qualifying Separation does not occur following a change of control of our company; - full vesting of restricted stock and stock options held by Dr. Friedman, in particular if a Qualifying Separation occurs following a change of control of our company; and - reimbursement of continuation of medical benefits for 12 months following a Qualifying Separation.